bowmanjd/pstalk/slides/slides.md

 <!--

 Powershell has a ton of very verbose and very discoverable documentation, built in, updateable, and online.
+Note that if you launch Powershell for the first time, your documentation will be a little thin.
+You can run Update-Help to fill this out.

 -->